 The market price of our common stock has historically experienced and may continue to experience significant volatility.
-From consummation of the merger of Cancer Genetics and StemoniX on March 30, 2021 through March 15, 2022, the market price of our common stock has fluctuated from a high of \$4.81 per share in the second quarter of 2021 to a low of \$0.99 in the first quarter of 2022.
+From March 31, 2022 through March 15, 2023, the market price of our common stock has fluctuated from a high of \$7.00 per share in the second quarter of 2022 to a low of \$0.60 in the first quarter of 2023.
 Market prices for securities of development-stage life sciences companies have historically been particularly volatile.
 The factors that may cause the market price of our common stock to fluctuate include, but are not limited to:

-- progress, or lack of progress, in developing and commercializing our drug discovery candidates; - our ability to recruit and retain qualified regulatory and research and development personnel; - changes in the relationship with key collaborators, suppliers, customers and third parties; - changes in the market valuation or earnings of competitors or companies viewed as similar to us; - changes in key personnel; - depth of the trading market in our common stock; - changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the granting or exercise of employee stock options or other equity awards; - realization of any of the risks described under this section titled "Risk Factors;" and
+- progress, or lack of progress, in developing and commercializing our drug discovery candidates; - our ability to recruit and retain qualified regulatory and research and development personnel; - changes in the relationship with key collaborators, suppliers, customers and third parties;

-• general market and economic conditions.
+- changes in the market valuation or earnings of competitors or companies viewed as similar to us; - changes in key personnel; - depth of the trading market in our common stock; - changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the granting or exercise of employee stock options or other equity awards; - realization of any of the risks described under this section titled "Risk Factors;" and - general market and economic conditions.